 == Religious movements ==

-Real religions would lead people to the path so that they become a "spinner of the wheel", but the majority of mankind is sunk in their bodies and does therefore not want a spiritual developement.
+Real religions would lead people to the spiritual path, so that they become a "spinner of the wheel", but the majority of human souls is sunk in their bodies and does therefore not want a spiritual developement, not to mention their cultural sight of spirituality.

 Therefore these movements consist mostly of simple people who do not really change the spiritual climate of our planet and dont develop their souls.